narutolzj/myMachineLearningNotes/README.md

 		and consider whether it is suitable for business,etc.
 	*Select a suitable framework for our follow-up task:such as data-mining,data-visualizing,modeling,etc.

-	*Thought all I know about Machine-learing come from Andrew NG's coursera, but I wanna become en expert of this area.I believe will.
+	*Thought all I know about Machine-learing comes from Andrew NG's coursera, but I wanna become en expert of this area.I believe will.

 ##TODO & Notes: